Penghua558/semiMIPS/README.md

 instruction.

 ## How to use it
-You need to install `icarus verilog` installed on your machine, this project is entirely complied and simulated via `icarus verilog`.<br>
+You need to have`icarus verilog` installed on your machine, this project is entirely complied and simulated via `icarus verilog`.<br>
 After cloning the repository into your local machine, `cd` into the root directory of the repository, then<br>
-**for single clocked implementaion CPU** execute: iverilog -c -cmd_file_single
+**for single clocked implementation CPU** execute:

+    iverilog -c -cmd_file_singleclk -o <file output name>
+**for 5-stages pipelined  implementation CPU** execute:

+    iverilog -c -cmd_file_pipeline -o <file output name>
+To simulate models, execute:

+    vvp <file output name>
+After the simulation completed, a `.vcd` file will be generated in the root of the repository which can be used by a wave viewr program to inspect waveforms of the simulation, depends on the implementation you chose to complie, the file name of `.vcd` file is either `testsingleclk.vcp` or `testpipeline.vcp`.
+Along side with the `.vcd` file, there will also be a memory file named `datamem.lst`, which contains memory content of the selected addresses after the program is finished, at default testbench only prints the contents of `@4, @16 and @64` into the memory file.<br>

+Directory `TestMemoryFiles/` contains all the programs which was written in machine lanaguage that I used during testing.
+Their format used essentially memory files that Verilog can recognize, during simulation, testbench will load one of them into CPU's instruction memory then start executing program.
+So if you want to change the program the CPU is running, open testbench file either `mipssingleclk_tb.v` or `mipspipeline_tb.v`, which depends on which implementaion you are dealing with, modified the code line below to match the program filename that you want to run:

+    $readmemb("./TestMemoryFiles/pipctrlhaz.lst", dut.insmem.mem);